Read This First

 Prompt 4: Explain the difference between validity and soundness.

-The section works by contrast: Difference Between Validity and Soundness as a load-bearing piece, Valid and Sound Argument as a supporting reason, and Valid but Not Sound Argument as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Difference Between Validity and Soundness as a load-bearing piece, Valid and Sound Argument as a supporting reason, and Valid but Not Sound Argument as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Difference Between Validity and Soundness distinct from Valid and Sound Argument.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Difference Between Validity and Soundness distinct from Valid and Sound Argument.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around the difference between validity and soundness, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around the difference between validity and soundness, so the page closes with a more usable judgment.

 An argument is valid if the conclusion logically follows from the premises.
 This means that it is impossible for the premises to be true and the conclusion false.
 Validity is concerned solely with the form of the argument and not the actual truthfulness of the premises.